What Are W-9 Forms Used For: Everything You Need to Know

 Limited liability companies (LLCs) are considered a separate tax structure such as the following:

 An LLC should provide the following information:

 - Federal EIN

 As instructed by the IRS, the LLC should check either partnership, C corporation, or S corporation as its tax classification.
 Although it seems incorrect, it should not check the LLC box.
 The only time the LLC box should be checked is if the LLC is owned by another LLC.
 In this situation, the parent LLC's tax classification should also be provided.

 An LLC owned by an individual must provide the tax classification of the owner as well as the following information:

 - The LLC's name where indicated

 If you need help with W-9 forms, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.